Chapter Handbook/Chapter 6: Chapter Activity

-Virtual meetings held via GotoMeeting or other online forum, will fulfill this activity requirement as long as the event is free and open to attendees.
+Chapters must hold at least 4 meetings per year.
+Virtual meetings held via GotoMeeting or other online forum, do count towards this activity requirement as long as the event is free and open to attendees.

 A chapter will be tagged as inactive if they have not hosted a meeting or event in over a year.
 Additionally any chapter leaders will be removed from their position.

 If a leader has abandoned their chapter (left without finding a replacement leader) and no one has stepped up to take on the role, the chapter may also be tagged as inactive.

 Reporting an inactive chapter - If you think a chapter is inactive and are interested in helping out, we recommend reaching out to the chapter leader or board listed on the chapter’s wiki page as a starting point.
 They may welcome you to take over the reins or let you know the status of the chapter.